lucasrmagalhaes/building_modern_projects-react/README.md

 - Export the connected and unconnected versions of a component.
 - Keep Redux actions and async operations out of your reducers.
 - Think carefully about connecting components.

+---

+**Side-Effect Libraries**
+- Redux-Saga is more popular
+- But Redux-Thunk is simpler